urga/cookiecutter-django-bootstrap/{{cookiecutter.repo_name}}/README.rst

     echo DJANGO_ALLOWED_HOSTS=127.0.0.1>>.env

-8. Sync the database
+7. Sync the database
 --------------------
+Create the database if it doesn't exist and sync it.
 ::

+    createdb {{ cookiecutter.repo_name }}
     ./manage.py syncdb && ./manage.py migrate

-9. Run the project
+8. Run the project
 ------------------
 ::